 Used correctly, female condoms offer some protection from sexually transmitted infection (STIs), but they must be used correctly.
 It is not approved for anal sex.

-The Centers for Disease Control and Prevention (CDC) provide some tips for safe and effective use.
+The Centers for Disease Control and Prevention (CDC) provide

 - reading the package instructions and checking the expiry date